The hardware market facing the semiconductor crisis: what impact for players?

 Graphics card on laptop keyboard.
 Modern gaming GPU graphics processing units.
 3d illustration

-For PC gamers, the most visible consequence has been the price explosion.
-High-end Nvidia and AMD cards have sometimes doubled in value compared to their launch prices.
-Between 2021 and 2023, finding an RTX 3000 or 4000 series at a normal price was almost a miracle.
+For PC gamers, the most visible consequence has been the explosion in prices.
+High-end Nvidia and AMD cards have sometimes doubled in value compared to their launch price.
+Between 2021 and 2023, finding an RTX 3000 or 4000 series card at a normal price was practically a miracle.

-Even in 2025, the traces are still there.
-Take the RTX 5090 released in late 2024: during its first three months, it was almost impossible to find.
-The few available units were selling for more than 30% above the official price on resale sites.
-Patient gamers eventually got their hands on it, but often after weeks of waiting.
+Even in 2025, the scars remain.
+Take the RTX 5090, released in late 2024: during its first three months, it was virtually impossible to find.
+The few available units were selling for over 30% above the official price on resale sites.
+Patient gamers eventually managed to get one, but often after weeks of waiting.

-Consoles haven't been spared.
-The PlayStation 5 and Xbox Series X, already hard to find at launch, continue to experience occasional shortages of certain limited editions.
-Manufacturers have even had to redesign some series to use more readily available components.
+Consoles haven't been spared either.
+The PlayStation 5 and Xbox Series X, already difficult to find at launch, continue to experience occasional shortages of certain limited editions.
+Manufacturers have even had to redesign some series internally to use more readily available components.

 The industry is reinventing itself

-Faced with a prolonged crisis, manufacturers have taken the lead.
-Investments in new factories are increasing.
-Intel is building production facilities in Europe and the United States, and TSMC is opening sites in Japan and Arizona.
-The goal is clear: reduce dependence on a few Asian sites and secure supply.
+Faced with a protracted crisis, manufacturers have taken proactive steps.
+Investments in new factories are multiplying.
+Intel is building production facilities in Europe and the United States, while TSMC is opening sites in Japan and Arizona.
+The objective is clear: to reduce dependence on a few Asian sites and secure supply.

-While waiting for these factories to operate at full capacity, manufacturers are leveraging other levers.
-Some are redesigning their products to integrate more accessible chips.
+While these factories are running at full capacity, manufacturers are exploring other avenues.
+Some are redesigning their products to incorporate more affordable chips.
 Others are optimizing their processes to better manage available volumes.
-Distributors, for their part, have adopted pre-orders and virtual queues to limit speculation and prevent inventories from disappearing in a matter of minutes.
+Distributors, for their part, have adopted pre-orders and virtual queues to limit speculation and prevent stock from disappearing in minutes.

 RGB component in a PC case

-For those who don't have a high-end PC or a state-of-the-art graphics card, free casino slot games represent an interesting alternative.
-These titles, often accessible directly from a browser or mobile app, require very little hardware resources.
-They can offer polished graphics and smooth animations while remaining playable on modest configurations.
-It's a way to enjoy a gaming experience without investing in expensive hardware, especially at a time when high-end hardware is expensive and hard to find.
+For those without a high-end PC or cutting-edge graphics card, free casino slot machine games offer an attractive alternative.
+These titles, often accessible directly from a browser or mobile app, require very few hardware resources.
+They can offer polished graphics and smooth animations while remaining playable on modest systems.
+It's a way to enjoy a fun experience without investing in expensive equipment, especially now that high-end hardware is expensive and hard to find.

 For hardware enthusiasts, this period requires a bit of strategy.
-Jumping into a product the day it's released can be risky, both for your wallet and your nerves.
-Waiting a few months often allows you to get a more reasonable price and a more stable inventory.
+Buying a product on release day is risky, both for your wallet and your nerves.
+Waiting a few months often allows you to get a better price and more stable stock.

 In the meantime, it's possible to optimize your current hardware.
-Technologies like DLSS or AMD's FSR extend a card's lifespan by improving performance without sacrificing visual quality.
-The second-hand market can also be a good option, provided you check the hardware's provenance and condition, especially if it's been used for mining.
+Technologies like DLSS or AMD's FSR extend a graphics card's lifespan by improving performance without sacrificing visual quality.
+The used market can also be a good option, provided you verify the hardware's origin and condition, especially if it has been used for mining.

 This semiconductor crisis has at least one merit: it serves as a reminder that hardware is the product of a complex and fragile global supply chain.
-Until new infrastructures are fully operational, we'll have to deal with a sometimes limited supply.
-But with a little patience and vigilance, it's still possible to stay up to date... without completely emptying our bank accounts.
+Until the new infrastructure is fully operational, we will have to make do with a sometimes limited supply.
+But with a little patience and vigilance, it is still possible to stay up-to-date… without completely emptying your bank account.

 Hello me, it's François :) Editor in my spare time who loves sharing his passion: TT High tech! 😍 Whether it's hardware, software, video games, social media and many other areas on the site.
 I share with you my analyses, my tests, tutorials and my favorites on various media.
 I am a knowledgeable and demanding technophile, who does not just follow fashion, but who seeks to guide you towards the best solutions.
 So stay tuned!